Ethics and Compliance

 To encourage reports of any compliance-related complaints or concerns, including on issues related to human rights, bullying and harassment, Renesas has established the “Renesas Electronics Group Hotline.”
 Members of the public can also use this hotline to report complaints or concerns related to Renesas.

-Once every two years, we conduct an internal audit on information systems and IT governance.
-The most recent audit was conducted in 2020.
+Once every two years, we conduct an internal audit to ensure the confidentiality, availability, and integrity of our corporate data.
+The most recent audit was conducted in 2023.
 We did not find any materials which is a cause for concern.

 Contributing to SDGs